-Juvenile salmon:- are very similar and are sometimes confused with herring, but have a smaller eye, no black tips on the tail, pectoral fins tending to be yellow, and smooth scales.
+Juvenile Australian salmon are very similar and are sometimes confused with herring, but have a smaller eye, no black tips on the tail, pectoral fins tending to be yellow, and smooth scales.

-Salmon minimum size limit:- 30 cm.
-Salmon bag limit (From 1 February 2013):- 4 salmon per day within an overall 16 fish per day bag limit of "Nearshore/estuarine finfish" category State wide in Western Australia.
+Salmon bag limit: 4 salmon per day within the combined overall 16 fish per day bag limit of "Nearshore/estuarine finfish" category State wide in Western Australia.

-Where:- Herring can be found everywhere on the lower west and south coasts, in estuaries, near reefs, reef holes, beaches, rock walls, and jetties.
+Where: Herring can be found everywhere on the lower west and south coasts of Western Australia, in estuaries, near reefs, reef holes, beaches, rock walls, and jetties.
 Herring are easily attracted with berley.

-Baits:- Maggots (sometimes called "wogs"), whitebait, bluebait, pieces of mulie (pilchard) or other fish, squid, octopus, prawn, red meat, shellfish, chicken, any of the artificial baits cut to a suitable size.
+Baits: Maggots (sometimes called "wogs"), whitebait, bluebait, pieces of mulie (pilchard) or other fish, squid, octopus, prawn, shellfish, crab, red meat, chicken, any of the artificial baits cut to a suitable size.

-Lures:- Herring really love small chrome or gold lures, small soft plastic lures, flashy flies, flouro green or white tubing.
+Lures: Herring really love small chrome or gold lures, small soft plastic or hard bodied lures, flashy flies, flouro green or white tubing and even a piece of silver or coloured foil.
 Vary the speed of retrieve, because if a herring really wants your lure, you can't wind fast enough to pull it out of its mouth, and they can zip through the water at amazing speeds.

 Herring are expert at throwing off weighted metal lures when they jump out of the water.
 If you land one in five hook ups with a weighted lure, you're doing well.
 The good thing is, often there's a queue of other herring after that lure.

-Berley:- Pollard, fish oil, minced up fish scraps, mashed up mulies, tinned sardines, etc. Use little and often.
+Berley: Pollard, fish oil, minced up fish scraps, mashed up mulies, tinned sardines, etc. Use little and often.
 Herring will come right to your feet in 30 cm or less of water.
 Cast shorter each time and bring them closer to you.
-Throw a little burley close in.
-You'll see the herring darting around and making splashes on the surface as they take the burley.
+Throw a little berley close in.
+You'll see the herring darting around and making splashes on the surface as they take the berley.

-Traces:- (The line between the weight and the hook) Herring sometimes refuse to bite on short and heavy traces.
-Use 2 to 3 kg line, 1 to 2 metres long behind a burley cage or blob.
+Traces: (The line between the weight and the hook) Herring sometimes refuse to bite on short and heavy traces.
+Use 2 to 3 kg line, 1 to 2 metres long behind a berley cage or blob.
 Sure, it might wear and you might snap it, but you will get a lot more bites, and there's the bonus of garfish if they are around.

-Sinkers:- Use the smallest / lightest sinker you can cast or will take the bait down to the fish.
-Berley herring in close and try using no sinker at all.
+Weights: Use the smallest and lightest weight sinker you can cast or will take the bait down to the fish.
+Berley herring in close and try using no weight at all.
 Sometimes a cast of 3 metres is enough.

-Blobs:- (Floats) Solid or with a hole for burley.
+Blobs: (Floats) Solid or with a hole for berley.
 Use a heavy trace through the blob to avoid break offs, tied to rings or swivels.

-Burley blob (float) and bait or lure rig.
+Berley blob (float) and bait or lure rig

 Ganged hooks "Limerick" type on left,